Sedaghatjoo/fully-dispersed-Haar-like-filter-FD/README.md

 <img src="images/result_matlab2.png" alt="Centered Image" style="display: block; margin: auto;" width="400">

-these results show the efficiency of the Haar-like filter to distinguish the face and clutter images.
+These results show the efficiency of the Haar-like filter to distinguish the face and clutter images.
 The accuracy of the classification also is reported in the MATLAB workspace.

 ## Contribution Guidelines